-121. In further contravention of the Loan Agreements, and their own legal and contractual obligations, Mr. Davies routinely caused, and/or Messrs.
-Thompson, Stewart and/or Singh routinely allowed, the Receivership Companies to improperly transfer monies between entities and to affiliates, including over \$17 million to and among the Receivership Companies.

-122. Mr. Davies caused, and/or Messrs.
-Thompson, Stewart and/or Singh allowed, such intercompany transfers to be made as the Receivership Companies' Projects were facing a liquidity
+- 121. In further contravention of the Loan Agreements, and their own legal and contractual obligations, Mr. Davies routinely caused, and/or Messrs.
+Thompson, Stewart and/or Singh routinely allowed, the Receivership Companies to improperly transfer monies between entities and to affiliates, including over \$17 million to and among the Receivership Companies. - 122.
+Mr. Davies caused, and/or Messrs.
+Thompson, Stewart and/or Singh allowed, such intercompany transfers to be made as the Receivership Companies' Projects were facing a liquidity crisis, which necessitated the making of intercompany loans to perpetuate the scheme and avoid defaulting on the loans from the Trust Companies and the Receivership Companies' other obligations.
+This has the hallmarks of a Ponzi scheme.

-123. Mr. Davies caused, and Messrs.
-Thompson Stewart and/or Singh allowed, certain Receivership Companies to improperly transfer monies to Lafontaine Terrace Management Corporation and Memory Care Investments (Victoria) Ltd. - two companies in respect of which Mr. Davies is the sole director and officer.
-Specifically:

-- (a) Scollard, Legacy Lane, Burlington and Oakville improperly transferred a total of \$324,000 to Lafontaine Terrace Management Corporation; and - (b) Legacy Lane improperly transferred \$15,000 to Memory Care Investments (Victoria) Ltd.

-124. These transfers are prohibited under the applicable Loan Agreements and constitute a breach of the Loan Agreements.
+- 123. Mr. Davies caused, and Messrs.
+Thompson Stewart and/or Singh allowed, certain Receivership Companies to improperly transfer monies to Lafontaine Terrace Management Corporation and Memory Care Investments (Victoria) Ltd. two companies in respect of which Mr. Davies is the sole director and officer.
+Specifically: - (a) Scollard, Legacy Lane, Burlington and Oakville improperly transferred a total of \$324,000 to Lafontaine Terrace Management Corporation; and - (b) Legacy Lane improperly transferred \$15,000 to Memory Care Investments (Victoria) Ltd. - 124.
+These transfers are prohibited under the applicable Loan Agreements and constitute a breach of the Loan Agreements.